 Data and sources we have found useful over many years of racing:

 From experience, 0.25° is a good compromise for global model data offshore.

 1/8°-1/10° data may be more useful, but file sizes will be larger.
 Doubling the resolution will increase file size by about a factor of 4.

-Comparing models is difficult - one isn't always definitively better than the others and they can have different intended uses.
-The important consideration is which is performing best on any day.
+Comparing models is difficult - generally the important considerations are timeliness and which is performing best on any day.

 Available 4x daily at 1/4° or 1/9° resolution,

 13km resolution and 90 levels,